TRaSH-Guides/Guides/includes/french-guide/sonarr-french-audio-version-en.md

     !!! tip "Indexers renaming in Prowlarr"
         Some Indexers in Prowlarr can rename `MULTi` releases to `MULTi.TRUEFRENCH` or `MULTi.FRENCH`.
 I do not recommend using such a feature along with those Custom Formats as it can lead to false positives from the VFF or VFQ Custom Formats.

-??? summary "French Audio Versions - [CLICK TO EXPAND]"
+??? abstract "French Audio Versions - [CLICK TO EXPAND]"
     | Custom Format                                                                                      | Score | Trash ID                                        |
     | -------------------------------------------------------------------------------------------------- | ----- | ----------------------------------------------- |
     | [{{ sonarr['cf']['french-vff']['name'] }}](/Sonarr/sonarr-collection-of-custom-formats/#vff)       | 0     | {{ sonarr['cf']['french-vff']['trash_id'] }}    |